biomoff/UoA_Metagenomics_Workshop/README.md

 This should take roughly 20-25 minutes to run.

-If it does not run within the allocated time, you can link to the example output provided using:
+If it does not run within the allocated time, cancel your job using `squeue --me` to find the JOBID, cancel the job using `scancel JOBID`, and link to the example output provided using:
 ```bash
 ln -s /uoa/scratch/shared/Soil_Microbiology_Group/Training/Metagenomics/output/1_READ-QC 1_READ-QC
 ```